Skip to main content

 Nurse Anesthesia Program

-• Coursework in program utilizes face-to-face instruction, high fidelity simulation and laboratory experiences, online and clinical practicum learning.
+• Take coursework using face-to-face instruction, high fidelity simulation and laboratory experiences, online and clinical practicum learning.

 • Gain hands-on clinical experience in anesthesia practice at urban and rural healthcare facilities throughout North Dakota, South Dakota and Minnesota.

-• Get personal attention from qualified professionals, with cohorts limited to 18-20 students each year.
+• Get personal attention from qualified professionals.
+Cohorts are limited to 18-20 students each year.

 Nurse Anesthetist Careers